-4Both the encoding and the decoding of RS codes takes O(mk) time (with m data chunks and k parities).
-However, we found computational overhead both insignificant for a network setting as well as undifferentiating.
+&lt;sup>5Both the encoding and the decoding of RS codes takes O(mk) time (with m data chunks and k parities).
+However, we found computational overhead both insignificant for a network setting, as well as undifferentiating.

-5Entanglement codes (Estrada-Galinanes et al. 2018, 2019) require a minimal bandwidth overhead for a local repair, but at the cost of storage overhead that is in multiples of 100%.

-6Or in fragments large enough to include the data span over which the encoding is defined, such as videos.
+&lt;sup>6Entanglement codes [3, 4] require a minimal bandwidth overhead for a local repair, but at the cost of storage overhead that is in the multiples of 100%.
+Or in fragments large enough to include the data span over which the encoding is defined, such as videos.

-7Use cases requiring random access to small amounts of data (e.g., path lookup) benefit from simple replication to optimise on bandwidth, which is suboptimal in terms of storage (Weatherspoon and Kubiatowicz 2002).
+&lt;sup>8E.g., Use cases requiring random access to small amounts of data (e.g., path lookups) benefit from simple replication, instead of RS, to optimise on bandwidth.
+Replication is, of course, suboptimal in terms of storage [10].

-8Our library of choice implementing exactly such a scheme is https://github.com/klauspost/reedsolomon.
+&lt;sup>103 Our library of choice implementing exactly such a scheme is https://github.com/klauspost/reedsolomon.